10 Best Electric Guitar Pick Guards

 Buying Guide

 Choosing among the best electric guitar pick guards means balancing fit, material, and pickup compatibility.
 A pickguard is more than a cosmetic overlay; it protects the finish, anchors controls, and must align precisely with factory screw holes.
-Before adding one to your project, consider the following practical factors.
+The guide below walks through the practical factors that separate a clean drop-in replacement from a frustrating afternoon of redrilling.

 Sizing and Fit